anaclumos/extracranial/Brain/Memex/Super App and Democracy.md

 - _Public policy must act to prevent firms and apps from acquiring socioeconomic dominance in the first place_
   - Nurture a competitive market.
   - Promote open public digital infrastructure with interoperability.
-- _At a deeper level, Musk's desire to emulate the Chinese model alerts us to the danger of the interests of Big Tech increasingly diverging from those of liberal democracies._
+- _At a deeper level, [[Musk]]'s desire to emulate the Chinese model alerts us to the danger of the interests of Big Tech increasingly diverging from those of liberal democracies._
 - _Preserving our freedom may indeed be their most important corporate social responsibility._

 ## [Why don't developed countries have resident registration cards and resident registration numbers?](https://www.youtube.com/watch?v=sJH5a_FxsAQ)